 A cautionary note here, and I speak from experience on this one.
 If you are wanting to make a living at blogging, you must be easy to contact by email.
 You want to put your email address on your “about me” page and on your “Contact” page (which we will be discussing next).
 But there are people and software that scan the internet looking for email addresses to gather into mailing lists that will send you tons of spam.
 The problem is as an entrepreneur blogger you do not want to miss out on any opportunities because brands will be approaching you by email.
 Here are a couple of solutions that a lot of bloggers use: rather than put your email address in the standard format “[email protected]”, display it as suzysnowflake at xyz dot com.
 Or you can create a graphic that registers as a photo that spam bots cannot read like below.
 I made the graphic in easy to read print with a transparent background.

-The brands will get the info but the spam software looking for your address will not.
+The brands will get the info they need but the spam software looking for your address will not.
+It was one of my original naïve mistakes.
 I didn’t realize about spam bots gathering email addresses so I used to receive tons of spam everyday.
 I finally changed my email address and have been more careful about the way I display it.
 Some erroneous emails can be scanned out by anti-spam software but I don’t want to be too tight in my settings as to lose any brand sponsorship opportunities that might be in my inbox.

 The Contact page